SemuBot/SemuBot-Firmware/README.md

-# SemuBot-Electronics
+# SemuBot firmware

-Repository for SemuBot's electronics
+Repository for SemuBot's firmware.

+For moving the hand, head to [./motors/Main/README.md](https://github.com/SemuBot/Firmware/blob/main/motors/Main/README.md) for more info how to setup.